Introduction (for those new to this website):

 - 2,293 ppm Cobalt

-Section #6) Previous brands of products tested by Lead Safe Mama, LLC found to have the same (or similar) problem — Lead in contact areas accessible to baby with normal use of the product [for which there were no recalls]:
+Section #6) Previous brands of products tested by Lead Safe Mama, LLC were found to have the same (or similar) problem — Lead in contact areas accessible to babies with normal use of the product (for which there were no recalls):